 Extraction of the rock phosphate would provide a locally produced alternative to the 1 million tonnes of this material annually used in New Zealand and primarily imported from Morocco, thereby reducing our carbon footprint as well as high transport and foreign exchange costs.

-Rock phosphate is an essential ingredient of manufactured fertiliser and can be applied directly to pasture with less environmental damage than super-phosphate from run-off.
+Rock phosphate is an essential ingredient of manufactured fertiliser and can (if of the appropriate chemical composition) be applied directly to pasture with less environmental damage from run-off than manufactured super-phosphate.
 Extensive exploration in the 1960s, 70s and 80s identified the potential for a 100-year supply for the New Zealand market.
 Recent substantial increases in the market value of rock phosphate and advances in offshore extraction technology mean it is now viable to harvest this resource.
 The deposits are comprised of nodules lying on the seabed and the relevant technological components for such extraction is used routinely.

 We’ve produced a large range of reports on the physical environment of the Rise including bathymetry, geology, geomorphology, oceanography, seabed sediments and their chemistry, water properties and chemistry.
 Data used to understand the seabed environment include multi-beam echo-sounder bathymetric data, sidescan sonar data, on-board ROV video logging of substrate and sediment grain size data from cores and grab samples.

-When we submit our EIA it will contain more than 30 technical reports to support a summary report of more than 300 pages.
-The reports include a number of studies undertaken following consultation with stakeholders to either answer questions or concerns raised or to identify ways of mitigating any potential effects.
+contains more than 30 technical reports to support a 300 page summary.
+The reports include studies undertaken following consultation with stakeholders to either answer questions or concerns raised or to identify ways of mitigating any potential effects.

-- Successful extraction could result in a much reduced carbon footprint from the New Zealand fertiliser industry as all imported rock phosphate is presently shipped from the other side of the world.
+Successful extraction could result in a much reduced carbon footprint from the New Zealand fertiliser industry as all i rock phosphate is presently imported

 The data collected means the deposit is now very well defined.
 The best-sampled area of 380 sq km has an identified resource of 25 million tonnes.